embEDUx/documentation/src/usage/uboot.md

 ### Requirements
 * User Documentation.

-    At the end of the setup, the Administrator is instructed to create the [User Documentation](../setup/post-install/user-documentation.md).
+    * At the end of the setup, the Administrator is instructed to create the [User Documentation](../setup/post-install/user-documentation.md).
+    * Your platform needs to be included in the [User Documentation](../setup/post-install/user-documentation.md), if that isn't the case, please contact an Administrator to add your platform to the **embEDUx** build system.
 * Git Repository *uboot*
 * **Buildserver** setup for desired platform architecture
 * Required Software